-Weather: Snow set to hit Wales for second day
+Weather: Hundreds of schools closed as more snow hits Wales

 - Published

-Heavy snow is set to fall across Wales, with warnings of disruption and rural communities becoming cut off.
+Nearly 300 schools are closed across Wales due to heavy snow, with warnings of disruption and rural communities becoming cut off.

 The Met Office issued be prepared yellow warnings, one running until 07:00 GMT Thursday, then another until 14:00 on Friday.

+Schools are closed across Denbighshire, Flintshire, Powys, Blaenau Gwent, Gwynedd, Caerphilly and Torfaen.

-These come after about 10cm (4in) of snow fell on Wednesday, leading to the closure of more than 70 schools.
+It comes after about 10cm (4in) of snow fell on Wednesday.

+More than 200 schools were closed on Wednesday after heavy snow fell in south, west and mid Wales.

 A warning for snow and ice is in place for 19 of Wales' local authority areas - only Flintshire, Anglesey and Pembrokeshire are not included.